Web Hosting

 The most straightforward approach to seeing if you’re susceptible is to use huntress.com’s free service, which provides you with a string token that you can use to test your application’s input fields.
 If your app is vulnerable, a new connection will appear in the huntress.com connection panel.

-It’s not necessary to test in an organization’s environment, you can test in your own local environment and fix the Log4j vulnerability locally.
+It’s not necessary to test in an organisation’s environment; you can test in your own local environment and fix the Log4j vulnerability locally.
 Visit the Huntress Log4J Free Testing environment and check for the result.

 Huntress Free Testing Environment

-Step 2) Apply Fix Log4j Vulnerability through the below steps
+Step 2) Apply Fix Log4j Vulnerability through the following steps

 Fix 1)

-To fix the Log4j Vulnerability, one can either upgrade your Log4j version to the latest release patch or check again on the Huntress Log4J Testing environment.
-Check out the latest release, Fix Log4j Vulnerability Patch, on Apache Log4j Security Vulnerabilities Official Website
+To fix the Log4j Vulnerability, one can either upgrade their Log4j version to the latest release patch or check again on the Huntress Log4J Testing environment.
+Check out the latest release, Fix Log4j Vulnerability Patch, on the Apache Log4j Security Vulnerabilities Official Website

 Apache Log4j Security Vulnerabilities